Q– What is the program?

 A– You will be charged $10 for each day overdue.
 After five days you will be charged the replacement cost of the pass, which could be up to $500 plus a $25 fee.

 A– No. You will be charged $10 if you do.
 The books in the drop are often a jumbled mess.
-We are worried a pass might disappear.
+We are worried a pass might disappear or be crushed.

 Q -I lost the pass.
 Now what?